PhD student in Photophysics

 at Laboratoire LuMIn

-I am a PhD student working on hybrid halide perovskites' photophysics.
+I am a physicist studying the spectroscopy of materials.
 I enjoy making things in my free time, such as small electronics projects, nice physics animations or programming small utilities.

-I have a degree in engineering from CentraleSupélec (Diplôme d'ingénieur de l'École Supérieure d'Électricité) and a master of science in optics and photonics from Imperial College London, that I both obtained in 2020.
-I am currently studying for my PhD in Université Paris-Saclay.
+During my PhD in Laboratoire LuMIn (ENS Paris-Saclay, CNRS, Université Paris-Saclay and CentraleSupélec), I worked on hybrid halide perovskites' and graphene quantum dots photophysics.
+I defended in 2024.
+I also have a degree in engineering from CentraleSupélec (Diplôme d'ingénieur de l'École Supérieure d'Électricité) and a master of science in optics and photonics from Imperial College London, that I both obtained in 2020.

 On this page you can find :